You know that things can’t go on like this.

 Rather, it’s to help you understand your rights and create a plan that protects you — whether you ultimately reconcile or move on.

-You’ll leave our conversation with a clear sense of your options and the legal reality of “separation” in New Jersey.
+My NJ Divorce Course will give you a clear sense of your options and the legal reality of “separation” in New Jersey.

 If you’re considering separation but aren’t sure what it means legally or financially, let’s discuss it privately.